From Our Video Series

 - Emily H. Cowles - Attorney Biography

 My creditors’ rights practice encompasses all aspects of banking, finance, litigation, leases and real estate, as well as bankruptcy and corporate matters.
 Current clients range from large financial institutions to Kentucky’s community banks, as well as every type of business entity.
 Over the years I have developed a deep understanding of the banking and finance industry, and how I can service my client in the most efficient and cost effective manner.
-I have far-reaching experience in representing borrowers purchasing a business or acquiring real property, and banks, trust companies, savings institutions, asset-based lenders, commercial finance lenders, conduit lenders, consumer finance companies, consumer start-ups, mortgage bankers, credit card servicers, leasing companies, public accounting firms, special servicers, and other financial service providers.
+I have far-reaching experience in representing borrowers purchasing a business or acquiring real property, and banks, trust companies, savings institutions, special asset-based lenders, commercial and consumer finance lenders, conduit lenders, consumer start-ups, leasing companies, public accounting firms, special servicers, and other financial service providers.
 Each year my practice involves documenting, restructuring and judicial enforcement of hundreds of millions of dollars of commercial, consumer, real estate, and special asset secured loans.
 I also have vast experience defending financing institutions with lender liability issues and handling the demands of litigation that arise.
-With more than a decade of experience in this area, I understand how the judicial process has changed and how the costs associated with litigation and the typical foreclosure may not be the most effective option for my client, and, thus, I can easily manage the circumstances of any type of issue on a case-by-case basis and find a resolution through valuable negotiations or work-outs.
+With more than nearly two decades of experience in this (both commercial and consumer) area, I understand how the judicial process has changed and how the costs associated with litigation may not be the most effective option for my client, and, thus, I can easily manage the circumstances of any type of issue on a case-by-case basis and find a resolution through valuable negotiations, work-outs, or mediation.

-McBrayer has a diverse real estate practice which enables our attorneys to provide a high level of service to all or our clients regardless of how large or small the transaction may be.
+McBrayer has a diverse real estate practice which enables our attorneys to provide a high level of service to all our clients regardless of how large or small the transaction may be.
 We also have a competent team of title examiners and title agents that are licensed to issue policies by various title agencies.
-My real estate practice encompasses representation of the creditor on commercial or residential loan documentation and review, complex hotel financing and development projects, as well as commercial landlords, tenants, and commercial and residential buyers and sellers in all phases of real estate transactions.
-The commitment and value I bring to my clients is to provide high-quality, prompt and responsive service, regardless of the size of the real estate transaction.
+My real estate practice encompasses representation of the creditor on commercial or residential loan documentation and review, complex hotel financing, and construction and development projects, as well as commercial and residential landlords, buyers and sellers in all phases of real estate transactions.
+The commitment and value I bring to my clients is to provide high-quality, cost effective, prompt and responsive service, regardless of the size of the real estate transaction.
 I offer counsel in all aspects of residential and commercial real estate:

 - Purchase and Sale of Residential and Commercial Properties